steveseguin/offline_deployment/README.md

 If installing via scratch, the following is a sample script that might get you going.
 I'd recommend you run each block manually, a bit at a time, to catch any errors or user input requirements along the way.

+We will be using ports 443 and 8443, just in case you have those already in use, you may need to configure it yourself then.

 ```
 ### If using a Raspberry Pi, and if having issues updating
 sudo chmod 777 /etc/resolv.conf